TIMELINE OF RELEVANT DATES

 30 September 2017.
 Last possible day for Loan Agreement (contract termination), between SeaWorld and Loro Parque.
 Loro Parque now owns all six orca at their facility.
 You will recall that SeaWorld states that this has occurred because of a “contractual dispute“.
 Remember that this contract had been in place since 2004 and contract negotiations started 3 months ago, on 30 June 2017.
 Morgan’s fetus is now 5 months old.

 9 October 2017.
 Court case in Spain – Loro Parque sues People for the Ethical Treatment of Animals (PETA), claiming that PETA made false claims about the treatment of the orca.
 (Of note is that Loro Parque lost that case).
-However, while under oath to tell the truth (and while being recorded on video), Javier Almunia (in charge of the orca) and Rafael Sanchez (head orca trainer) are both asked, “Are any orca pregnant?“.
+Of particular note is during that court case and while under oath to tell the truth (and while being recorded on video), Javier Almunia (in charge of the orca) and Rafael Sanchez (head orca trainer) are both asked, “Are any orca pregnant?“.
 Both answer “No“.
 (Recall that Morgan became pregnant between 3-15 April 2017 – meaning she was 6 months pregnant when they both stated “No“).

 You can draw only a few conclusions from these denial statements under oath.
 Two possibilities are that; (a) Loro Parque’s orca care and husbandry is so poor that they didn’t notice for 6 months that Morgan was pregnant; or (b) Loro Parque knew that Morgan was pregnant and lied under oath in the Spanish Court. (see details on the Pregnancy Details page, about how early you can detect a pregnancy in an orca).